phantomdiorama/nopesto/README.md

 ![header](header.png)

-A light, super minimal vim color scheme inspired by Bob's Burgers and based on [off](https://github.com/pbrisbin/vim-colors-off)
+A light, super minimal vim color scheme inspired by Bob's Burgers.
+With a focus on UI elements.
+Syntax, apart from comments and errors, is **uncoloured**.

-**Note:** This is very much a WIP

 ## screenshots